Three model-spirit blacksmiths (green, blue, gold) on diverging escalation paths converging on a central decision node, multi-model quorum and routing

 OpenBrain Memory

-The OpenBrain integration bridges the 3-session model with long-term context.
+The OpenBrain integration bridges the 4-session pipeline with long-term, cross-session context.
 Prior decisions, patterns, and postmortems are automatically searched and injected at the start of each session.
 After every run, lessons are captured for future phases.

 Install via extension: pforge ext add plan-forge-memory